-It's the beginning of the end of The Walking Dead.
-Currently in the midst of its eleventh and final season, the long-running series is preparing to literally ride off into the sunset with Daryl Dixon and and Carol Peletier after a 12-year run on AMC.
+The end is here for The Walking Dead.
+Currently wrapping up its eleventh and final season, the long-running series is preparing to literally ride off into the sunset this weekend with Daryl Dixon and and Carol Peletier after a 12-year run on AMC.
 Despite being set in a world overrun by walking corpses, The Walking Dead (based on the comic by Robert Kirkman, Tony Moore, and Charlie Adlard) actually outlived the network's other prestige television programs like Breaking Bad, Halt and Catch Fire, Low Winter Sun, and Into the Badlands.

-We've still got 16 episodes left until the series finale, but with so much having happened since Rick Grimes woke up in that hospital bed all those years ago, it's high-time we took a look back at the show's biggest story beats.
+Considering so much has happened since Rick Grimes woke up in that hospital bed all those years ago, it's high-time we took a look back at the show's biggest story beats.
 Head below for our guide on the 11 episodes to check out before The Walking Dead shambles into its final resting place.